Floor Renovation Projected Timeline

 November 18th: Everything Finished

 Thank you for your continued support and donations.
 Your generosity and gift is greatly appreciated.
-Please check out the upstairs floor to see the ongoing progress.

 Christmas Brunch & Floor Reveal